roshanis/10kings/chapter2_alauddin_khilji_final.md

 ### The Military Leadership

 Zafar Khan was the bravest man I ever knew.
 Not the shrewdest, not the most political, but the bravest.
 When other generals weighed odds and escape routes, Zafar Khan calculated only one thing: how many enemies he could take with him if he died.

 In Sindh I watched him hold a gap in our lines alone against a Mongol breakthrough, his curved saber rising and falling like a reaper's scythe, cutting riders out of their saddles while their ponies screamed and crashed into one another.
 By the time we reformed behind him, the ground at his feet was slick with blood and littered with broken arrow shafts.
 When I asked why he’d risked himself that way, he snorted.
 "I'm a soldier, boy.
 Dying is the easy part.
 It's living with what we do that's hard."

-At Kili in 1299, he led the charge that shattered the Mongol center and ended the invasion, spurring his armoured horse straight into the densest knot of our former kinsmen, riding so far beyond our defensive lines that saving him was impossible.
+At Kili in 1299, he led the charge that shattered the Mongol center and ended the invasion, spurring his armored horse straight into the densest knot of our former kinsmen, riding so far beyond our defensive lines that saving him was impossible.
 He died the way he’d lived, reckless, fearless, and utterly committed.
 Thousands of Mongols fell that day, their lamellar armor split open by Indian steel.
 Zafar spent his life like coin to buy that victory.

 From this cell, waiting for my own execution, I measure myself against him.
 Zafar never attended conspirators’ dinners.
 Never sat quietly while treason was discussed.
 He just served, bravely, blindly, completely.
 He died with honor in the field.
 I will die with my daughters screaming in the slave markets.
 Perhaps the madly brave are the lucky ones.